-Aquestive Therapeutics, Inc. is a pharmaceutical company advancing medicines to solve patients' problems with current standards of care and provide transformative products to improve their lives.
-The Company is developing pharmaceutical products that deliver complex molecules through alternative administrations to invasive and inconvenient standard of care therapies.
-The Company has a proprietary commercial product, LibervantTM (epinephrine) Buccal Film for the acute treatment of intermittent, stereotypic episodes of frequent seizure activity (i.e., seizure clusters, acute repetitive seizures) that are distinct from a patient's usual seizure pattern in patients with epilepsy between two and five years of age, which was launched in April 2024.
-The Company is advancing a product pipeline for the treatment of severe allergic reactions, including anaphylaxis, under the trade name "AnaphylmTM", and its Adrenaverse epinephrine prodrug pipeline platform.
+Aquestive Therapeutics, Inc. is a pharmaceutical company advancing medicines to bring meaningful improvement to patients' lives through innovative science and delivery technologies.
+The Company is developing pharmaceutical products to deliver complex molecules through alternative administrations to invasive and inconvenient standard of care therapies.
+The Company has a proprietary commercial product, Libervant® (diazepam) Buccal Film for the acute treatment of intermittent, stereotypic episodes of frequent seizure activity (i.e., seizure clusters, acute repetitive seizures) that are distinct from a patient's usual seizure pattern in patients with epilepsy between two and five years of age, which was launched in April 2024.
+The Company is advancing a product pipeline for the treatment of severe allergic reactions, including anaphylaxis, under the trade name "Anaphylm^{TMTM}, and its Adrenaverse epinephrine prodrug pipeline platform.
 The Company has five licensed commercialized products which are marketed by its licensees in the U.S. and around the world.
 The Company is the exclusive manufacturer of these licensed products.
 The Company also collaborates with pharmaceutical companies to bring new molecules to market using proprietary, best-in-class technologies, like PharmFilm®, and has proven drug development and commercialization capabilities.
 The Company's production facilities are located in Portage, Indiana, and its corporate headquarters and primary research laboratory facilities are based in Warren, New Jersey.